 Install the Cortex XDR agent on a small number of endpoints (3 to 10).

-Test the normal behavior of the XDR agents (injection and policy) and confirm that there is no change in the user experience.
+Test the expected behavior of the XDR agents (injection and policy) and confirm that there is no change in the user experience.

 3. Expand the Cortex XDR deployment.